manolitopere/lammps/doc/src/fix_pafi.rst

 """""""""""

-Perform Brownian or Langevin integration whilst constraining the system to lie in some hyperplane, which is expected to be the tangent plane to some reference pathway in a solid state system.
-The instantaneous value of a modified force projection is also calculated, whose time integral can be shown to be equal to the true free energy gradient along the minimum free energy path local to the reference pathway.
+Perform Brownian or Langevin integration whilst constraining the system to lie the tangent plane to some reference pathway in a solid state system.
+The instantaneous value of a modified force projection is calculated, whose time integral can be shown to be equal to the true free energy gradient along the minimum free energy path local to the reference pathway.
 A detailed discussion of the projection technique can be found in :ref:`(Swinburne) <Swinburne>`.